-The fine weather, scenic roads and friendly culture of Port St. Lucie make the area a haven for motorcycle riders.
+The fine weather, scenic roads and friendly culture of St. Lucie County make the area a haven for motorcycle riders.
 Reckless or negligent motorists can still cause serious accidents, however.

 A Port St. Lucie motorcycle accident lawyer could provide valuable legal assistance if you are suffering the effects of a motorcycle accident.
 Our experienced attorneys at Kogan & DiSalvo can be of assistance long before filing an actual lawsuit—call today to schedule a free consultation and learn if you may be eligible for financial compensation.

 Motorcyclists do not have the same physical protection as other drivers, and accidents that may barely affect other motorists could have devastating effects on the driver or passenger of a motorcycle.
 Injuries are often severe and may have long-lasting effects.
 Wary of high medical costs, insurance companies may try to take advantage of injured riders by offering low settlement amounts or trying to trick a rider into admitting liability.

-Our attorneys could provide advice on how to deal with insurance companies without compromising a claim and also evaluate the reasonable monetary amounts for damages like medical care and lost wages to determine whether a settlement provides fair compensation.
+Our attorneys in St. Lucie Couty could provide advice on how to deal with insurance companies without compromising a claim and also evaluate the reasonable monetary amounts for damages like medical care and lost wages to determine whether a settlement provides fair compensation.

 Car accident cases are often handled by a driver’s own insurance company because of Florida’s no-fault insurance rules.
 No-fault laws do not apply to motorcycles, however, meaning even when drivers have personal injury protection insurance, that insurance generally will not cover the complainant’s injuries.

 Instead, state law allows injured motorcyclists to seek recovery in a personal injury lawsuit directly against the responsible parties.
 Liable entities could include other drivers, manufacturers of defective equipment, or persons who created dangerous conditions on the roads.
 For more information about establishing liability, contact a motorcycle accident lawyer in Port St. Lucie.

 The Florida statute of limitations establishes a deadline for filing lawsuits for negligence, including negligent driving or other practices that cause a motorcycle accident.
 In most situations, a suit must be filed within four years of the date of the accident.